 - iv.
 For applications to grade ten (fall admission) the sum of the previous school year and terms one & two current school year unexcused absences from the local school report card/transcript is required. - v.
 Disciplinary records are required for all applications.
 For applications to grade nine (fall admission), the average of grade seven and terms one & two grade eight assessments of behavior from the local school report card or from the local school guidance counselor's assessment are required.
-For applications to grade ten (fall admission) the average of the previous school year and terms one & two of the current school year assessments of behavior from the local school report card or from the local school report card or from the local school guidance counselor's assessments of behavior from the local school report card or from the local school guidance counselor's assessments are required. - vi.
+For applications to grade ten (fall admission) the average of the previous school year and terms one & two of the current school year assessments of behavior from the local school report card or from the local school guidance counselor's assessment are required. - vi.
 For applications to grades nine and ten (fall admission), the local school guidance counselor's recommendation is required. - c.
 Applications are considered complete when all required application materials are received by Old Colony. - d.
 If incomplete applications are received, the following procedures will be followed: - 1.
 The Admission Team at Old Colony Regional Vocational Technical High School will notify the sending school counselor responsible for submitting the application and the applicant's parent(s)/guardian(s) that the application is incomplete and will request completion. - 2.
 If after notifying the local school guidance counselor and parent(s)/guardian(s), the problem is not resolved and the application remains incomplete for ten school days, the application may be voided.